Jessy-Jones/zero_day/README.md

-This is for vagrant project
+This is a README for vagrant.